ybroeker/camunda-junit5/README.md

 It allows to add `TestProcessEngine` as method-parameter,  which provides access to repositories, services and ProcessEngine, and allows registration of ProcessApplications

-An example can be found in `de.ybroeker.camunda.test.example.ExampleTest`.
+An example can be found in `de.ybroeker.camunda.junit.jupiter.example.ExampleTest`.

 ## Maven